dotkernel/frontend-documentation/docs/book/v5/installation/configuration-files.md

 ## reCAPTCHA

 reCAPTCHA is used to prevent abusive activities on your website.
-DotKernel frontend uses the Google reCAPTCHA for its `contact us` form.
+Dotkernel frontend uses the Google reCAPTCHA for its `contact us` form.

 - Generate a `siteKey` and `secretKey` in your Google account: [Google reCAPTCHA](https://www.google.com/recaptcha/admin)